topcoat/topcoat/README.md

 ### Installing

 You can install TopCoat manually by just dropping it in.
-We reccomend downloading a tag so its easy to upgrade.
+We recommend downloading a tag so its easy to upgrade.

     <link rel=stylesheet type=text/css href=vendor/topcoat-0.1.0/release/css/topcoat-min.css>